 3. Create a shared system.

 I’ve often found that the person who takes the role of keeping track of every expense, every bill, every agenda item is likely the one who needs a vacation the most.
 Give that person a break.
 (And if this is you, delegate!)
 Create a shared system where everyone inputs what they’ve purchased and how much people owe them.
-When someone on your trip covers a group expense, be sure they add it to the tracking system right away.
+When someone on your trip covers a group expense, be sure they add it to the tracking system right away with the help of Chime’s mobile wallet.
 It’s easy to forget that tip your friend paid in cash by the time the trip is over.
 In some cases, the group might consider squaring up right away to make the final accounting a little less painful or lopsided.
 Whatever you decide, make sure it’s clear you’re all held accountable.

 4. Use apps to manage expenses.